Sonic Riders: Gameplay

-Sonic Riders is based around characters racing each other using devices known as "Extreme Gear", anti-gravity-equipped vehicles consisting of hover boards, hover skates, and hover bikes.
+Sonic Riders is a racing game based around characters racing each other using devices known as "Extreme Gear", anti-gravity-equipped vehicles consisting of hoverboards, hover skates, and hoverbikes.
 Players compete to finish three laps around a racetrack before their opponents and complete the race in first place.
 Each race features up to eight characters competing.
-A key component of gameplay is the air tank, displayed in the lower right-hand corner of the screen.
-Air serves as the fuel for Extreme Gear, and is depleted gradually as the race goes on.
+A key gameplay component is the air tank, displayed in the screen's lower right-hand corner.
+Air serves as the fuel for Extreme Gear, which is gradually depleted as the race continues.
 Characters can also perform a Boost, which will give them a sudden burst of speed at the cost of a significant amount of air.
-If a player boosts into an opponent, their character will attack and stun the opponent for a brief period.
-Air is also more quickly spent using techniques like drifting, which allows the player to round sharp turns with ease, and building tension before a jump, which involves using the air to propel the player higher off the edge of ramps.
-If a player runs out of air, their character will start running on foot; this prevents them from boosting, attacking, cornering easily or using charged jumps.
-Players can refill their air by using pit stops on the track, which force them to stay in place while their air meter recharges, or performing tricks when jumping off ramps or off an opponents' slipstream, with higher-rated trick sequences restoring more air.
+If a player boosts into an opponent, their character will attack and overtake them.

+Air is also spent more quickly using techniques like drifting, which allows the player to round sharp turns easily, and building tension before a jump, which involves using the air to propel the player higher off the edge of ramps.
+If a player runs out of air, their character will start running on foot; this prevents them from boosting, attacking, cornering easily, or using charged jumps.
+Players can refill their air by using pit stops on the track, which force them to stay in place while their air meter recharges, or performing tricks when jumping off ramps or an opponent's slipstream, with higher-rated trick sequences restoring more air.
 Players can also collect rings scattered across the track; collecting a certain number of rings will cause their character to level up for the remainder of the race, increasing the strength of their abilities and extending their maximum air capacity.